This article applies to all Connect site administrators.

 Your site settings offer two options regarding needs.

 Agency managers posting "runs until," "happens on," multi-date, shift, and advanced-event needs can specify how many volunteers they require for a particular need.
-Once the needed number of volunteers have responded, the need is designated as full.
+Once the needed number of volunteers has responded, the need is designated as full.
 By default, full needs are hidden from the volunteer view, since no additional volunteers can sign up.

 In this area of your site settings, you can opt to hide full needs (the default), show full needs with a waitlist option, or show full needs without a waitlist option.
 To learn more about each of these settings, see the article Showing or Hiding Full Needs.